Getting Started at the VCC

-- New curlers are encouraged to try the game as part of one of our open house events, basic skills clinics or as part of a rental group.
+- New curlers are encouraged to try the game as part of one of our open house events, basic skills clinics and learn-to-curl programs or as part of a rental group.

-- The VCC provides several open houses throughout September for club members, friends, family and neighbours of members, and any interested community members.
+- The VCC provides open houses in September, December and March for club members, friends, family and neighbours of members, and any interested community members.
 Check out the VCC Event Calendar for more info.

 - The VCC also offers a Novice League that includes:

-- Instruction: three weeks covering the basics of delivery, sweeping, strategy, rules and etiquette;
+- Instruction: five weeks covering the basics of delivery, sweeping, strategy, rules and etiquette;

 - Wrap up: three-week playoff to determine the league champion.